danielang2020/danielang2020.github.io/documents/python_tutorial/pt.md

 17 // 3 # = 5
 ```

-> With python, it is possible to use the ** operator to caculate powers:
+> With python, it is possible to use the ** operator to calculate powers:
 ```python
 5 ** 2 # = 25
 ```